 Description and Eligibility

 The Kaufman Fellowship is intended as an award to graduating Harvard Law School students and recent alumni/ae who demonstrate the potential for outstanding careers in public service and fit all eligibility requirements of the Public Service Venture Fund Organization-Based Fellowships.
 Public interest work is defined broadly by the Selection Committee to encompass all law-related work that serves a distinct public purpose.
 Examples of qualifying practice settings include poverty law in legal services organizations, public interest nonprofit organizations, public defender or criminal prosecutor associations, international organizations, and government agencies.
 Jobs not eligible for support include clerkships (with the possible exception of international tribunals) and academic positions.
 Private public interest law firms will rarely be eligible.

 Be aware that it is difficult to be hosted by a federal agency.
 Be sure to discuss this with your OPIA advisor before approaching a federal government agency for sponsorship.
 We recommend that you discuss your proposed sponsoring organization with an OPIA advisor before you line up your sponsor.
 Your sponsoring organization must be one that could not have done entry-level hiring this year absent HLS funding.
 As these fellowships are designed to be career launchers, we advise you to pick a sponsoring organization that might hire you at the end of your fellowship or that will help you develop skills and expertise to enable you to land another public service position at the end of your fellowship.

-Application for the 2014-15 Kaufman Fellowships
+Apply for the Kaufman Fellowships

 Questions should be directed to Alexa Shabecoff at email@example.com or 617-495-3108.